 Difficult Conversations Come With The Territory in Divorce

 Nothing about divorce is easy.
-That includes talking to your ex after you’re divorced.
+That includes talking to your spouse while you’re going through a divorce.
+It also includes talking to your ex after you’re divorced.

 Yet, no matter what you do, or how hard you try, you are still going to have to have difficult conversations from time to time.
 That’s just life.